obstudio/MC-Repeater/README.md

 1. Install [NodeJS](https://nodejs.org/).
 2. Install MC-Repeater globally using `npm install -g mcrepeater`.
 3. In your Minecraft server directory, create a bash / batch file (e.g. `start.sh` or `start.bat`), then write your Minecraft start command in it.
-MC-Repeater will automatically start the Minecraft server using this command.
+For Java servers, it looks like:
+    ```
+    java -Xmx1024M -Xms1024M -jar server.jar nogui
+    ```
+    For Bedrock servers, it's usually:
+    ```
+    LD_LIBRARY_PATH=. ./bedrock_server
+    ```
-4. Create `config.json` in the same directory and write configurations (see below) in it.
+4. Create `config.json` in the same directory and write [configurations](#configurations) in it.
-5. Run MC-Repeater with the command `mcrepeater`.
+5. Run MC-Repeater using the command `mcrepeater`.
+You don't need to start Minecraft server manually because it's automatically started by MC-Repeater.

 ## Configurations